-For more information, contact Adaven Scronce Diversified Agriculture and Natural Resource Agent, Wildcat Extension District adaven@ksu.edu, (620) 331-2690
+For more information, contact: Adaven Scronce Diversified Agriculture and Natural Resource Agent, Wildcat Extension District adaven@ksu.edu, (620) 331-2690

-Controlling Unwanted House Guests
+Preventing Unwanted House Guests

-As the weather gets cooler, many types of wildlife are preparing for winter.
-While we may have been enjoying the leaves changing colors and preparing for the coming holidays, wildlife has been busily working on storing food for the winter or looking for their winter homes.
+The weather has gotten cooler and many types of wildlife are preparing for winter.
+While we may have been enjoying the leaves changing colors and preparing for the upcoming holidays, wildlife has had other priorities.
+They have been busily working on storing food for the winter and/or looking for their winter homes.
 Different types of wildlife prepare for winter in different ways, some will migrate south to warmer weather, some will hibernate for the winter, and others will adapt to the change in weather.
-For smaller wildlife, such as rodents, looking for a winter home may result in them moving into houses, garages, grain bins, and shops.
+For smaller wildlife, such as rodents, looking for a winter home may result in them moving into houses, garages, grain storage facilities and machine shops.

-The house mouse is a common unwanted house guest when the temperature gets cooler.
-Effective mouse control involves sanitation, mouse-proof construction, and population reduction.
+When the temperature gets cooler, a common unwanted house guest is the house mouse.
+House mice are described as small rodents that have small black eyes and relatively large ears.
+They are usually light gray with a cream belly and weigh about half an ounce.
+Adult house mice are about five and a half to seven and a half inches long, including their tail.
+Effective mice control involves sanitation, mouse-proof construction and population reduction.
 Be on the lookout for mouse activity and don't hesitate to start a mouse reduction process at the first sign of mice.
-Common signs of mice being active in an area are droppings, fresh gnaw marks, tracks, and nests made of finely shredded paper or other fibrous materials.
+Common signs of mice being active in an area are: droppings, fresh gnaw marks, tracks, and nests made of finely shredded paper or other fibrous materials.
 Other signs that mice are in a building include an ammonia-like smell and sounds of gnawing, squeaking, or climbing in walls and ceilings.

-With the cooler weather, mice will be looking for warm places to build their nests and have easy access to food.
-Prevention is the best way to reduce the likelihood of mice moving into buildings.
-Now is the time to check buildings for cracks and get them sealed.
-Mice can squeeze through cracks or holes that are as small as a quarter of an inch wide.
-Cracks and holes can be temporarily plugged with steel wool, but the best way to prevent mice from coming through those spaces is a more permanent fix of filling cracks with caulking or placing a barrier over the holes.
+With the cooler weather, mice will be looking for warmer places to build their nests and easy access to food.
+Prevention is the best way to reduce the likelihood of mice moving into houses and buildings.
+Now is the time to check houses and other buildings for cracks and get them sealed.
+Mice can squeeze through cracks or holes that are a quarter of an inch wide.
+Cracks and holes can be temporarily be plugged with steel wool, but a more permanent fix of filling cracks with caulking or a barrier over the holes is the best way to prevent mice from coming through those spaces.
+After mouse proofing buildings, efforts to prevent and control mice should be focused on sanitation and population control.
+Sanitation to prevent mice includes the elimination of shelter that mice could use to hide, nest, and raise their young in.
+To remove shelter, keep garden areas picked up and free of access plant debris, and move firewood and scrap piles of wood or metal that give mice places to hide and build nests away from buildings.

-After mouse-proofing buildings, efforts to prevent and control mice should be focused on sanitation and population control.
-Sanitation includes the elimination of shelter that mice could use to hide, nest, and raise their young.
-To remove shelter, keep garden areas picked up and free of excess plant debris, and move firewood and scrap piles of wood or metal that give mice places to hide and build nests away from buildings.
 In buildings, remove cabinet clutter and store supplies off of the ground.
 As well as removing shelter, it is important to remove food sources by removing pet food and bird seed or storing them in secure containers.